mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Here the numa_miss shows how many local misses occurred, and other_node count should show how many access from remote nodes have happened (each node has its own counter).

 ##### CPU Isolation and NUMA/CPU pinning

-Small parenthesis here to disgress on how CPU isolation and NUMA and CPU pinning is important for some virtual workloads which is closer to qemu/KVM.
+Small parenthesis here to disgress deeper into CPU isolation and NUMA/CPU pinning which is important for some virtual workloads and closer to qemu/KVM rather than networking.
 If one wanted to test how the performance would improve matching the NUMA node, he/she could use the commands __taskset__ and __migratepages__ on the instance PID to achieve that.

- - Check the current CPU affinity mask af qemu-kvm PID and restrict it to run on a specific set of CPUs (second CPU in this example) that correspond to a given NUMA node
+ - Check the current CPU affinity mask of qemu-kvm PID and restrict it to run on a specific set of CPUs (second CPU in this example) that correspond to a given NUMA node

 {% highlight console %}
 # taskset -p 520733